Holy Land USA

 Amidst this squalor were two unlikely items: a tall high tech cross of steel and plastic and large red "Hollywood"-style letters spelling Holy Land USA.
 On our visits, the gates were always open, unattended -- free admission!
 With each visit, less and less of the park remained.
 Heads disappeared from statues, the "Garden of Eden" was picked clean, the catacombs got scarier.

 A massive miniature Jerusalem (or maybe Bethlehem) covers one hillside.
 The craftsmanship is not as precise as, say, the Ava Maria Grotto in Cullman, AL -- but the sheer size makes up for it.

 In July 2010 a local 16-year old girl was strangled, her body dumped in Holy Land by a 19-year old friend who confessed to police.
-Holy Land remains closed to the public, though there is an effort underway to restore some of its displays.
+Holy Land remains officially closed to the public, though there is an effort underway to restore some of its displays.